All Episodes

 You may have heard of a guy by the name of Sam Zell.

-Those of you who are in the investment markets and follow real estate, no doubt have heard of Sam Zell.
+Those of you who are in the investment markets and follow real estate, no doubt, have heard of Sam Zell.

-By the way, the uh Reverend Jackson and Ralph Nader.
+By the way, the Reverend Dax and Ralph Nader, there is a revolution already underway.

-It's called the Tea Party.
+It's called a Tea Party.

-You guys have missed the boat when you know their ship came in, they were at the airport.
+You guys have missed the boat when their ship came in.

 The Tea Party is well underway.

-Sam Zell is the current owner of Tribune Media, Los Angeles Times Chicago Tribune.
+Sam Zell is the current owner of Tribune Media, Los Angeles Times, Chicago Tribune.

-I don't know what the status is.
+I don't know what the status is, but he's the guy who bought them.

-Sam Zell used to head up one of his many holdings was J. Corps Communications, which, for a brief time, was the syndication partner of this program, the EIB network.
+Sam Zell used to head up one of his many holdings was J Corps Communications, which for a brief time was the syndication partner of this program, the EIB Network.

-Mr. Zell's 80 years old, I think he's close to lives in Chicago.
+I think he is close to it, lives in Chicago.

-And appeared on CNBC's Squawk Box today.
+He's in his 70s, I believe, lives in Chicago, and appeared on CNBC's Squawk Box today.

-And they had on this program the guest panelist is New York Times business correspondent Aaron Ross Sorkin.
+And they had on this program, the guest panelist is New York Times business correspondent Aaron Ross Sorkin.

 And he's there appearing with the two hosts and hostette on this program.

-And uh Aaron Ross Sorkin, guest panelist of the New York Times, asked Zell if you could do one or two things right now to create some of that stability in the marketplace you're talking about.
+And Aaron Ross Sorkin, guest panelist of the New York Times, asked Zell, if you could do one or two things right now to create some of that stability in the marketplace you're talking about, what would you do first?

 Repeal Obamacare first.

-I'd repeal Dodd Frank second.
+I'd repeal Dodd-Frank second.

 And we go forward slowly, predictably, with lots and lots of conversation.